erikeldridge/erikeldridge.github.com/_posts/2017-09-27-entrepreneur-school.md

 A customer can be myself when hacking, a teacher in the classroom, a product manager in a team, or the more traditional definition of someone paying for a service.

 This opens a couple questions: what do customer's want? how to get customers?
-[Perera] provides good tips, and Product Hunt is developing tooling around this called [Ship](https://www.producthunt.com/ship).
+[Perera] provides good tips, and Product Hunt is developing tooling around this called [Ship][Ship].

-## Minimize cost & diversify
+### Minimize cost & diversify

 This is basic life advice, but in terms of product development we can bias toward the agile and lean development models: deliver the minimum to attract customers and get feedback.
+I don't have experience with [Ship], but I see it's built with lean principles in mind.

 ### Trusted feedback